regolith-linux/regolith-linux.github.io/configuring.md

 #include ".Xresources.d/color-mything"
 ```

+### Refreshing the UI

+Currently after modifying some values, such as Gnome settings like the background, the `regolith-config-reset.sh` script needs to be run before the changes are visible.
+This is a temporary restriction that will be [addressed here](https://github.com/regolith-linux/regolith-scripts/issues/2).

 On next login, the color values specified in `color-mything` will be applied to all your programs automatically.
+You can also reload the configuration with the `regolith-config-init.sh` script, which should be on your path.
+Optionally you can back-up your existing configuration with the `regolith-config-reset.sh` script.

 ## [Migration Guide](#migration-guide)